FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

 ## Updating an external crate

-Warning: You must receive approval from the OSRB _before_ pushing a commit to Gerrit that updates an external crate.
-Do not request a code review for updating an external crate until you have approval from the OSRB.
+Warning: You must receive approval from the OSRB _before_ pushing a commit to Gerrit if updating an external crate changes the license or pulls in a new crate as a dependency.
+Do not request a code review until you have approval from the OSRB in these circumstances.

 To update an external crate, do the following: